Emulating redshift mixing due to blending in weak gravitational lensing

 2) When more than one secondary galaxy is present, the measured ellipticity responds to the linear combination of the separate contributions from each secondary galaxy,

-We validate these assumptions in simplified toy simulations where galaxies are drawn on postage stamps, as shown in Figure \ref{fig:linearity_example}.
-We draw three galaxies, the primary, a first neighbour and a second neighbour, respectively with magnitudes 20, 20.5 and 22.
-They shear $r_e=0.4$ arcsec, Sersic index 1, and BA=1.
+We validated these assumptions in simplified toy simulations where galaxies are drawn on postage stamps, as shown in Fig. \ref{fig:linearity_example}.
+We draw three galaxies, the primary, a first neighbour and a second neighbour, respectively with magnitudes 20, 20.5, and 22.
+They shear as $r_e=0.4$ arcsec, Sersic index 1, and BA=1.
 The separation of the two neighbours from the primary is 1.5 and 1.2 arcsec, respectively.
 The PSF used is the same model as in the main simulation.
 The background noise is set to zero for simplicity.

-We first calculate the isolated $\textbf{R}_i$ of each secondary galaxy by shearing it with different values from -0.1 to 0.1 independently in two components, removing the other secondary.
-The results are shown as solid lines in Figure \ref{fig:linearity_test1}. $\delta e$ of both components in both cases are observed to have a linear relation with the applied shear, while noticeable quadratic behaviours are also present in cases where the slope is small. $\textbf{R}_i$ for each neighbour is derived by finding the slope of the points.
-To test the second assumption, we then shear the two neighbours simultaneously with random amounts and directions and measure $\delta e$, which is compared with the calculated results using Equation \ref{eq:assumption2} and the pre-derived $\textbf{R}_i$.
-The results are shown as filled points in Figure \ref{fig:linearity_test2}.
+We first calculated the isolated $\textbf{R}_i$ of each secondary galaxy by shearing it with different values from -0.1 to 0.1 independently in two components, removing the other secondary.
+The results are shown as solid lines in Fig. \ref{fig:linearity_test1}. $\delta e$ of both components in both cases are observed to have a linear relation with the applied shear, while noticeable quadratic behaviours are also present in cases where the slope is small. $\textbf{R}_i$ for each neighbour is derived by finding the slope of the points.
+To test the second assumption, we then shear the two neighbours simultaneously with random amounts and directions and measure $\delta e$, which is compared with the calculated results using Eq. \ref{eq:assumption2} and the pre-derived $\textbf{R}_i$.
+The results are shown as filled points in Fig. \ref{fig:linearity_test2}.
 The calculations exhibit a biased linear relation to the measurements, indicating that the isolated evaluation of $\textbf{R}_i$ may be reduced by the light of the third galaxy.
 In extreme cases, such as when both secondary galaxies are significantly brighter than the primary, the bias can become substantial.